 The court won't follow a child's preference if the judge believes it's against the child's best interests.
 In one case, a judge awarded custody to the child's mother despite the children preferring to live with their father, because an expert witness testified that the children would be better off, psychologically, with their mother.

 The court also won't give any credence to a child's opinion if the judge believes one parent is manipulating the child to select him or her over the other parent.

 Alabama law discourages requiring a child to testify about his or her custodial preferences in court.
 Instead, it's more common for a judge to bring the child into chambers to testify in front of the parents' attorneys, but outside of the parents' presence.
 Both parents must agree that the judge may speak with the child directly.
 The attorneys are allowed to ask the child questions on behalf of the parents.
-The parents can also request that the conversation be recorded.
+The parents can also request that the court record the conversation.

-If you have additional questions about the effect of children’s custodial preferences, contact an Alabama family law attorney for help.
+If you have additional questions about the effect of children's custodial preferences, contact an Alabama family law attorney.